 A select group of students each year have the opportunity to work toward a joint M.A. degree in Journalism along side Africana Studies, French Studies, Latin American and Caribbean Studies, Near Eastern Studies, Russian and Slavic Studies, European and Mediterranean Studies or International Relations.
 This program is known informally at Journalism as GloJo.

 By design, GloJo crosses disciplines and media platforms and just as intentionally remains small.
 It is expressly for students with strong international or transnational interests, background in specific area studies, and, as appropriate, the needed language preparation.
 The program provides the opportunity to deepen knowledge of each respective region, culture or discipline as it opens opportunity for careers in journalism and any number of related fields.
-On the Journalism side, the focus is intensive preparation in research, reporting, writing along with multimedia techniques and tools.
+On the Journalism side, the focus is intensive preparation in research, reporting, writing along with advancement in the use of multimedia techniques and tools.
 The Curriculum link takes you to a typical course progression through the two-year program and, just below that, you'll find the requirements for graduation by unit.
 These differ somewhat from partner program to partner program.

 Only one application is needed, but the admission process, because two departments are involved, has two steps.
 The partner programs review the applications first and GloJo after that.
 For admission to the joint program, both departments must say yes.

 We endeavor to limit each entering GloJo group to no more than 15 students in total.
-The first and second year groups gather regularly outside of class in informal monthly dinner gatherings that have been expressly conceived to support degree progress and master's projects preparation.
+The first and second year groups gather regularly outside of class in informal monthly dinner meetings that have been expressly conceived to support degree progress and master's projects preparation.
 We celebrate, too.
 These evenings sometimes involve guests from the working world and our recent alumni to enable the further sharing of experiences, expertise, information and professional and academic contacts.

 Here you can see where our students are interning and where some of our recent graduates are working.
 Check our future events and past events calendars to get a sense of the who's-who of journalism who pass through the doors of the Carter Institute week after week.